Free

 Partial Care Treatment Process

 Pharmaceutical-grade medications are generally given to patients in Partial Care programs.
 These medications improve the patient’s chances of completing the program.
-The Partial Care program can also help provide an alternative to addictive drugs such as OxyContin and heroin.
+The Partial Care program can also help provide an alternative to addictive drugs such as OxyContin and heroin addiction.
 The treatment process varies between programs, but most Partial Care programs require at least 30 days of participation.
 The Partial Care program monitors the patient after they leave, and may return if they begin abusing cocaine again.

 Intake Process